netdag/netdag/README.md

 # NetDAG

-We are committed to making our scheduler implementation publicly available.
-If our paper is accepted, we will improve reusability of our code, i.e. as a tool release, and provide more sample inputs.
-For now, we include four files. `netdag.py` includes our scheduler implementation, `network_statistics.py` is a configuration file where we can write down various soft/weakly-hard lambda functions, `simple-task-graph.xml.gz` is a simple test input, and `simulator.py` includes our validation tools.
+Scheduler implementation described in our DATE 2020 paper "Application-Aware Scheduling of Networked Applications over the Low-Power Wireless Bus."

 ## Dependencies

-Our code is implemented in Python3 (vers.
+Our code is implemented in python (vers.
 3.6.9) and has the following python
 dependencies:

  - pysmt: for SMT formula manipulation